 Earthquake hazard?
 No. House has withstood all L.A.-area tremors/earthquakes for many decades without damage.
-Its foundation lately serviced and rebolted to the frame during 2014 and 2015.
+Its foundation lately serviced and retrofitted to the frame during 2016 and 2017.

-Personal, private front door and unique address; off the living room, a fully private outdoor dining patio; off the kitchen, a personal laundry with full-size separate washer and dryer.
+Personal, private front door, mailbox and unique address; off the living room, a fully private outdoor dining patio; off the kitchen, a personal laundry with full-size separate washer and dryer.

 Agent-manager on-call a few doors down--24/7, by phone, email or in person--to assist with maintenance, cleaning, security, emergencies, guests' other needs.
 A manual for the house, including house rules and guide to the neighborhood, is provided upon check-in.

-Please search Grove, CBS TV City, Pan Pac Park, Farmers Market and Cedars-Sinai for more information on the immediate neighborhood.
+Please search Grove, CBS TV City, Pan Pacific Park, Farmers Market and Cedars-Sinai for more information on the immediate neighborhood.
 The apartment is designed for double-occupancy.
-A third guest, especially a loved one or friend-in-tow, may stay for a few days at no charge by prior arrangement.
-After a few days or so, the host may elect to charge an additional nightly charge for the third guest.
+A third guest, e.g., a loved one or friend-in-tow, may be allowed to stay briefly without charge.
+But more usually the host charges an additional nightly fee for a third guest.
 For gatherings or events, guests and their invitees should be limited in number--for example, dinner on the patio for six persons in total.

 Agent-manager on-call a few doors down-- available 24/7 by phone/email or in person-- to assist with maintenance, cleaning, security, emergencies, guests' other needs.
 A manual for the house, including house rules and guide to the local area, is provided.
-Additional cleaning is of necessity included for stays typically lasting ten days or motr.
+Additional cleaning is of necessity charged for longer stays typically lasting longer than about three weeks or so.

 Writer, Hollywood.
 Att'd Goucher, BU.
 Veteran travel writer.
 Authored guidebooks on Los Angeles and other cities.
 Staff editor, travel trade magazines, going to travel agents.
 Now strictly freelance.
 My elevator speech: I market destinations--cities, counties, countries; their hotels, resorts, attractions.
 Have to say, in all my travels, there's no place like L.A.
 Especially now, with true mass transit.
 There's also no place like my second house, used by my guests.
 These include, lately: Eddie, a currency trader and budding actor from London, who utilized local acting/writing workshops; Jack, a medical informatics consultant from Plano, TX, with work at Cedars-Sinai Hospital; Tommy, a Texas Tech senior from Lubbock, TX, majoring in the fashion/retail trade, interning this summer at a Sunset Bl. clothier; and Matt, a musician from Brooklyn, who finished up a lengthy project at a Beachwood Canyon studio.
 The house is quite conducive to a fun-filled, productive stay.
 I look forward to welcoming you!